 On an ongoing basis, we perform certain limited post-purchase loan review procedures with respect to the underwriting and eligibility of the loans we acquire.
-Out of all mortgage loans that met the Preliminary Eligibility Criteria at the time we acquired them between October 1, 2017 and January 31, 2018 and had an original loan-tovalue ratio that is (i) greater than 80% and (ii) less than or equal to 97%, we reviewed 3,726 loans, or approximately 3.45% by loan count, including 3,510 mortgage loans included in the Reference Pool.
-As of May 29, 2018, the Fannie Mae quality control process revealed Loan File or Underwriting Errors and possible Eligibility Defects at a rate of approximately 1.13%.
-Accordingly, if the rate of Loan File or Underwriting Errors and possible Eligibility Defects on the entire Initial Cohort Pool is 1.13% and such errors or defects increase the likelihood of a Credit Event or Modification Event, then investors may fail to recover their initial investment in the Notes.
-Of the 3,726 mortgage loans, 1,494 mortgage loans remain subject to Fannie Mae's post-purchase QC process as of May 29, 2018.
+Out of all mortgage loans that met the Preliminary Eligibility Criteria at the time we acquired them between March 1, 2018 and April 30, 2018 and had an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 80%, we reviewed 1,261 mortgage loans, or approximately 1.96% by loan count, including 1,188 mortgage loans included in Loan Group 1.
+Similarly, out of all mortgage loans that met the Preliminary Eligibility Criteria at the time we acquired them between February 1, 2018 and March 31, 2018 and had an original loan-to-value ratio that is (i) greater than 80% and (ii) less than or equal to 97%, we reviewed 1,510 mortgage loans, or approximately 3.35% by loan count, including 1,423 mortgage loans included in Loan Group 2.
+As of August 13, 2018, the Fannie Mae quality control process revealed Loan File or Underwriting Errors and possible Eligibility Defects at a rate of approximately 1.19%.
+Accordingly, if the rate of Loan File or Underwriting Errors and possible Eligibility Defects on the entire Initial Cohort Pool is 1.19% and such errors or defects increase the likelihood of a Credit Event or Modification Event, then investors may fail to recover their initial investment in the Notes.
+Of the total 2,771 mortgage loans we reviewed, 687 mortgage loans remain subject to Fannie Mae's post-purchase QC process as of August 13, 2018.
 See "The Reference Obligations - Results of Fannie Mae Quality Control".
 Our reviews were not conducted specifically in connection with the Reference Pool, but with respect to a sample of all our mortgage loans in the normal course of our quality control processes.
 In conducting our review procedures, we relied on information and documentation delivered to us by the respective loan sellers and on additional information and resources otherwise available to us.
 Our review procedures were designed to discover certain significant discrepancies and possible instances of non-compliance with our underwriting and eligibility guidelines of the sample of the mortgage loans we reviewed.
 While a subset of loans was selected for complete reviews of certain loan criteria, our procedures did not constitute a re-underwriting of the mortgage loans, were not designed or intended to discover every possible defect, and may not be consistent with the type and scope of review that any individual investor would deem appropriate.
 In addition, to the extent that our limited review did reveal factors that could affect how the Reference Obligations may perform, we may have incorrectly assessed the potential significance of the defects that we identified or that we failed to identify.
 There can be no assurance that any review process we conducted would have uncovered relevant facts that could be indicative of how any reviewed Reference Obligations will perform.
 Investors should note that we undertook this limited loan file review with respect to only a small sample of the Reference Obligations and did not undertake any loan file review for the remaining Reference Obligations.
 The selection of the mortgage loans that we reviewed was made by us and not by any independent third party.